• Home

 • Modularity: The key success factor of this project was to provide a flexible aquaculture research facility that can fit new protocols every 6 months.
 We had to design a piping diagram with as many water inlets and drainage pipes as possible to divide the 600 m² space into up to 12 separate laboratories.
 Each minimum space needed 2 thermoregulated filtered seawater inlets, 2 non-filtrated seawater inlets, 2 tap water inlets, 2 compressed air inlets and 2 drain outlets, totalling 120 inlets and outlets.

-• Prophylaxis: Ensure strict prophylaxis to avoid contamination between the 7 different loops (primary seawater intake, filtered seawater, non-filtered seawater, osmosis tap water, compressed filtered air, aquaponics treated wastewater, contaminated wastewater), design a layout with separate access for the quarantine zone, and recommend forward workflows with decontamination measures for workers.
+• Biosecurity: Ensure strict prophylaxis to avoid contamination between the 7 different loops (primary seawater intake, filtered seawater, non-filtered seawater, osmosis tap water, compressed filtered air, aquaponics treated wastewater, contaminated wastewater), design a layout with separate access for the quarantine zone, and recommend forward workflows with decontamination measures for workers.

 What we did